CygnusNetworks/check_ruckus_vsz/README.md

 # Ruckus Nagios Check for Virtual Smartzone and Access Points

 This Nagios/Icinga Check provides the ability to query Ruckus Virtual Smartzone Gateway devices for current system status.
+The plugin has been tested with SmartCell Gateway Versions 3.5 and 5.1.

 It will check and generate performance data for: